-- Tokens are not long-lived, but have a definite expiration date
+- Tokens have a time-sensitive expiration date.

-- Tokens can be revoked when necessary
+- Tokens can be revoked when necessary.

-Tokenization is a key element in securing data
+Tokenization is a Key Element in Securing Data

 A classic security approach is to classify and secure data based on value—the higher the value, the stronger the security.
-It makes sense, right?
-If something is worth more, you put it in a bigger safe with a more robust lock.

-Many companies use this “ranking” strategy for sensitive data—think platform code, user information or a special engineering design.
-This is called Personally Identifiable Information (PII) or critical strategic information.
+Many companies use this “ranking” strategy for sensitive data, think: platform code, user information or a special engineering design.
+This is called personally identifiable information (PII) or critical strategic information.

 The value of these data elements is much higher and protection schemes must be significant and proportional to the risk of data exposure.
 It’s like putting on a big winter coat during a snowstorm as compared to a light rain jacket on a spring day; the risk of exposure is greater, so you need better protection.